kosperera/jekyll-otto-theme/README.md

 ## License

-Copyright :copyright: Kosala Nuwan Perera.
+Copyright &copy; Kosala Nuwan Perera.
 All rights reserved.

 The source code is license under the [MIT License](LICENSE).